SalgueroAgus/LandingPage/README.md

 # proyecto-1
-Landing page for podcasts made with html and vanilla css:
+Landing page for podcasts made with html and sass:

 From this site you can listen to embeded podcast.